nasa-jpl/explorer-1/README.md

 <script src="/path/to/explorer-1.min.js"></script>
 ```

-The bundled CSS is purged based on usage within our team's products and in Explorer 1's documentation.
-This means some default Tailwind CSS classes may not be available.
-If you want to use Explorer 1 along with other Tailwind CSS classes not provided by `explorer-1.min.css`, you can use Explorer 1's tailwind config in your own project.
+The bundled CSS includes only the Tailwind CSS classes that are used by our team's products and in Explorer 1's documentation; other default Tailwind CSS classes are not available.
+If you want to use Explorer 1 along with other Tailwind CSS classes not provided by `explorer-1.min.css`, you can use Explorer 1's Tailwind config in your own project.
 See [Compile your own: using assets a la carte](#compile-your-own-using-assets-a-la-carte) for more information.

 ### Fonts